landportal/landvoc/agrovoc/README.txt

-This folder contains information from Agrovoc.
+This folder contains information from LandVoc.

-The file: 20161129 - LandVoc (from Agrovoc SPARLQ endpoint).rdf has been obtained querying the SPARQL endpoint http://202.45.139.84:10035/catalogs/fao/repositories/agrovoc using the SPARQL query  "get-agrovoc.sparql"
+The files: XXXXXX - LandVoc (from Agrovoc SPARQL endpoint).rdf has been obtained querying the SPARQL endpoint http://202.45.139.84:10035/catalogs/fao/repositories/agrovoc using the SPARQL query  "get-landvoc.sparql"